 Translational projects in the lab involve the development of novel gene delivery vectors and applications.
 We use Adeno-Associated Viral (AAV) vectors to manipulate gene expression in animal models, and to perform preclinical gene therapy for lipid and metabolic disorders.
 AAV vectors are the premier vehicle for tissue-directed gene therapy in humans, with over 100 successful clinical trials completed to date.
 Gene therapy is coming of age, and major clinical advances are expected in the next few years.
 Our goal is to develop novel therapeutic approaches to treat rare metabolic diseases through overexpression, gene knockdown, and precise genome editing.

 Key Areas of Interest

-- Arv1, an ER-Golgi lipid transporter and its role in mammalian energy homeostasis
+- Arv1, a putative ER-Golgi lipid transporter and its role in mammalian energy homeostasis

-- Methods for somatic overexpression, knockdown and editing with viral vectors
+- Methods for somatic overexpression, knockdown and genome editing with viral vectors

 - Novel gene therapy vectors for the treatment of rare lipid disorders

 Support Our Research

 Make a donation and help accelerate research into the underlying causes of and treatment for cardiovascular disease.
 Please visit the Baylor College of Medicine Ways to Give site